 - The plant tends to grow in damp forests.

-- The common name for this flower is Cosmosflower beggarticks.
+- The common name for these flowers of Hawaii is Cosmosflower beggarticks.

 - These flowers are often used for lei-making.

 - This plant is endemic to Kauai island.